captaindweeb/captaindweeb.github.io/_posts/2016-04-04-hallo-world.markdown

 problems though the social prism.

 And that's because technology cannot be controlled by mystic organizations and shady federal agencies.
-Technology evolves, much like humans evolved during the centuries.
+It evolves in time, much like humans evolved during hundrends of aeons.
 And it may be creating problems along the way, but it sure as hell fixes a lot of stuff as well.

-Are we in control though of technology, or we got it the other way around?
+Are we in control though of our technology, or we got it the other way around?